 Overview

 Despite people's changing perceptions about many sensitive matters, harassment in the workplace continues to remain a peculiar issue.
 In the usual sense, the term harassment is considered synonymous with sexual harassment which is not true.
 Harassment in the workplace can exist in various forms and is not limited to sexual molestation.
-But before heading to the types, it is crucial to understand what workplace harassment actually means.
+But before heading to the types, it is crucial to define workplace harassment and understand what it actually means.

 Visualization of workplace harassment